What National Insurance do I pay as an employee?

 - Class 1B NIC is paid by your employer if they enter into a special arrangement with HMRC called a 'PAYE settlement agreement'.
 This is where your employer pays your income tax due on certain benefits in kind and expenses payments.

-If you have earnings above the lower earnings limit (£112 per week of £486 per month for 2016/17) and below the primary threshold (£155 per week or £672 per month for 2016/17) you will not have to pay any Class 1 NIC.
+If you have earnings above the lower earnings limit (£116 per week or £503 per month for 2018/19) and below the primary threshold (£162 per week or £702 per month for 2018/19) you will not have to pay any Class 1 NIC.
 Your NIC record will be credited, however, as though you have paid Class 1 NIC.
 These are called NIC credits.
 These may earn you entitlement to contributory benefits and the state pension.

-Unless you are a director of a company, each employment you have is looked at separately for NIC purposes.
+Unless you are a director of a company, normally each employment you have is looked at separately for NIC purposes.
 This means that each job has the full lower threshold, but that you may pay NIC on each job.
+If the employers are associated, though, for example if you work for two different branches of a supermarket, then your earnings should be added together for NIC purposes.
+If you are not sure whether your employments are associated then you should ask your employer.

 Look at example Anya to see how to work out your NIC if you have more than one job.